I’ve started to learn chess.

 So, if you want to play a decent chess game, you must study openings.
 Simple as that.

-The Middle Game Like a Magician
+Play the Middle Game Like a Magician

 Both sides will soon run out of prepared moves with all possible variations.
 It typically happens when most pieces are developed.
-So, when you enter the middle game, you’re left with only your strategic brilliance, your creative ideas, and your ability to do calculations.
+So, when you enter the middle game, you’re left with only your strategic brilliance, creative ideas, and ability to do calculations.
 And so is your opponent.

 Is there a way to invoke magic?
 Well, having played thousands and thousands of chess games will help.
 Being a bonafide genius doesn’t hurt, either.
 If you haven’t had time to play that many games and weren’t blessed with mental superpowers at birth, a solid understanding of chess principles will go a long way.

-The End Game Like a Machine
+Play the End Game Like a Machine

 Most end games have already been solved.
 So, if you’ve managed to survive until most pieces are off the board and you’ve got the advantage in terms of material or position, the game is yours to lose.
 It’s like an equation waiting to be solved.
-You need to enter the correct answer—and the win is yours.
+You need to enter the correct answer — and the win is yours.

 Mess up, and you’re handing a draw or a loss over to your opponent on a silver platter.

 You either convert a winning position into a win or defend ideally to increase the odds of having your opponent make a mistake.
-Alas, it would help if you practised how to solve end games.
-Preferably under time pressure.
+Alas, it would help if you practised how to solve end games, preferably under time pressure.

 Chess and Time

-Here’s another critical aspect of the game I had never considered before watching The Queens Gambit:
+Here’s another critical aspect of the game I had never considered before watching The Queen’s Gambit:

 Chess is a timed game.